Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Price approaches major level β Watch Daily High, Weekly POC, or major Fibonacci level

-Example: Price hits Daily High β Volume Oracle shows 2.5x volume spike β price rejects = confirmed resistance
+Example: Price hits Daily Low β Volume Oracle shows Accumulation regime (green, 70%) β price bounces = confirmed volume support at level

 Janus Atlas + Harmonic Oscillator (Momentum at Levels)¶